havilah-12/PRODIGY_WD_02/README.md

 Stop Watch Web application

 ## Description
-Technologies Used: HTML,CSS & Javscript
+Technologies Used: HTML,CSS & Javscript.
-HTML is used to structure the elements of the application.
+HTML is used to structure the elements of the application and used CSS for styling.
-By implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times, users can accurately measure and record time intervals.
+By using Javascript, implemented functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times. users can accurately measure and record time intervals.
+This is my task 2 in Web development Internship.

 ## Contributing
 I feel thankful and motivated for the contributions!
 Here are some ways you can get started: